Australia Gross Domestic Product: Real

 1960 - 2016 | Yearly | USD mn | World Bank

 AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Include Discrepancy data was reported at 988.217 USD bn in 2016.
 This records an increase from the previous number of 956.198 USD bn for 2015.
-AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 423.889 USD bn from Jun 1960 to 2016, with 57 observations.
+AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 423.889 USD bn from Jun 1960 (Median) to 2016, with 57 observations.
 The data reached an all-time high of 988.217 USD bn in 2016 and a record low of 160.785 USD bn in 1960.
 AU: GDP: 2010 Price: USD: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Australia – Table AU.World Bank.WDI: Gross Domestic Product: Real.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in constant 2010 U.S. dollars.; ; World Bank national accounts data, and OECD National Accounts data files.; Gap-filled total;

 Last Frequency Range